casperykchan/blog/java/001_reactive_variable.md

 # Reactive Variables with Relations

-Below is a ordinary function call in Java:
+Below is an ordinary function call in Java:

 ```
 BiFunction<Integer, Integer, Integer> add = (a, b) -> a + b;